SIRAHFF/documentation/_sources/AMBER/Tutorial-1.rst.txt

 .. tip::

-    VMD assigns default radius to unknown atom types, the script ``sirah_vmdtk.tcl`` sets the right ones.
+    VMD assigns default radius to unknown atom types, the script ``sirah_vmdtk.tcl`` sets the right ones, according to the CG representation.
 It also provides a kit of useful selection macros, coloring methods and backmapping utilities.
     Use the command ``sirah_help`` in the Tcl/Tk console of VMD to access the manual pages.